0xsequence-demos/trails-docs/README.md

 Welcome to the Trails docs!

 ## Development
-To install the repo, use the following command
+To install the repo, use the following command:

 ```bash
 pnpm i